crcn/tandem-old/README.md

 This project is still in its early stages.
 Alpha should be ready sometime early fall 2017.

 <img src="https://cloud.githubusercontent.com/assets/757408/12023393/e9b9cf50-ad4d-11e5-85db-58ce5232757e.png" width="800px" />

+### Resources

+Various resources to help you get started with Saffron whether you want to hack it, use it, contribute to the development to it, whatever.

+- [development](./docs/development) - docs to help you hack on Saffron.